Course Program of Study (CPOS)

 For example, a student enrolled in 12 units of which only 9 are deemed eligible for financial aid, will have an enrollment intensity of 75% (9 eligible units/12 units for full time status).

-If classes do not apply to your major, they will not be counted toward financial aid.
+If the classes do not apply to your major, those units will not be counted toward your Federal Financial Aid.

 What happens if I take a class that is not part of my major?